OpenHFT/Chronicle-Map/README.md

 the ".statelessClient(..)" returns an instance of `StatelessClientConfig`, which has only a few of its own configurations, such as the `create()` method, which can be used to create a new stateless client.
-If you don’t add this line, a normal state-full `ChronicleMap` will be created.
-For this example we ran both the client an the server on the same host ( hence the “localhost" setting ), but in a real life example the stateless client will typically be on a different server than the state-full host.
-If you are aiming to create a stateless client and server on the same host, its better not to do this, as the stateless client connects to the server via TCP/IP.
-It better to share the maps via memory as this will give you better performance ( read more about this at [Sharing Data Between Two or More Maps](https://github .com/OpenHFT/Chronicle-Map#sharing-data-between-two-or-more-maps).
+For this example we ran both
+the client and the server on the same host ( hence the “localhost" setting ), but in a real scanario the stateless client will typically be on a different server than its statefull host.
+If you are aiming to create a stateless client and server on the same host, it's better not to do this, as the stateless client connects to the server via TCP/IP.
+It would be better to share the maps via memory as this will give you better performance ( read more about this at [Sharing Data Between Two or More Maps](https://github .com/OpenHFT/Chronicle-Map#sharing-data-between-two-or-more-maps).